kulics/koral/book-en/document.md

 ### Mutable Member Variables

-Member variables, like variables, are immutable by default.
+Member variables, like variables, are readonly by default.
 So we can't reassign values to x and y in Point.
 If we try to do so, the compiler will report an error.

 ```feel
 type Point(x: Int, y: Int);